mapon-com/mapon-backend-assignment/ASSIGNMENT.md

 ## Overview

-You'll extend an existing fuel transaction API to add GPS enrichment from the Mapon telematics platform.
+You'll extend an existing fuel transaction API to add GPS enrichment from the Mapon telematics platform, and review the existing codebase for issues, patterns, and areas you'd improve.

 **Estimated time:** 1-2 hours, possibly quicker

 **What we're assessing:**
-- Code quality and consistency with existing patterns
+- Architectural thinking - how does this fit into the bigger picture?
+- Critical evaluation - can you identify issues and form opinions about existing code?
 - Edge case handling - what happens when things go wrong?
-- Architectural thinking - how does this fit into the bigger picture?
+- Code quality - is your implementation consistent with existing patterns?
-- Future vision - what would you improve or do differently?
+- Ownership mindset - how would you change the existing codebase, what would you update?

 ## Using AI/LLM Tools